 6) Add to chilled salad along with pecans, and toss gently to combine.

 Nutritionist Julie Daniluk hosts the Healthy Gourmet, a reality cooking show that looks at the ongoing battle between taste and nutrition.
-Her soon to be published first book, Meals That Heal Inflammation, advises on allergy-free foods that both taste great and assist the body in the healing process.
+Her book Meals That Heal Inflammation advises on allergy-free foods that both taste great and assist the body in the healing process.